Atul Chandra Barua: Retirement and afterwards

-Although the great literary organization Asam Sahitya Sabha has been smeared with black soot by a few black sheep, its stature cannot be diminished by the misdeeds perpetrated by these people.
-Atul Chandra Barua was elected the president of the Sabha in 1979 at a time when Assam was facing a difficult phase.
-In the session of 1979 of Asam Sahitya Sabha Atul Chandra Barua served as the 46th President in Session 1979-80 held in Sualkuchi, Atul Chandra Barua as its president played a very significant role to steer the organization for being a savior or Assamese society by protecting and preserving the art, culture, literature and language to stand alone as a unique part of India.
-Under his able and visionary leadership the Assam Sahitya Sabha also became a great force to be reckoned with in moving the historic six-year-long Assam Agitation spearheaded by the All Assam Students' Union (AASU) to reach the destination successfully.
+Atul Chandra Barua undertookresearch in the field of the culture of Darrang, which is termed 'Darrangi Kala Kristi', and for his service, he was conferred with the title 'Darrang Ratna'.
+He dedicated his post-retirement life to the cause of Darrangi culture until he died.
+As an administrator, Atul Chandra Barua could worked for the future of Guwahati city even during the 50s and 60s.Atul Chandra Barua was elected the president of the Sabha in 1979 at a time when Assam was facing a difficult phase.
+In the session of 1979 of Asam Sahitya Sabha Atul Chandra Barua served as the 46th President in Session 1979-80 held in Sualkuchi, Atul Chandra Barua, as its president, played a very significant role in steering the organisation to be the saviour of Assamese society by protecting and preserving the art, culture, literature and language to stand alone as a unique part of India.
+Under his able and visionary leadership, the Assam Sahitya Sabha also became a great force to be reckoned with in moving the historic six-year-long Assam Agitation, spearheaded by the All Assam Students' Union (AASU), to reach the destination successfully.

-During his presidency and afterwards too, Atul Chandra Barua maintained good rapport with the society and various factions of the greater Assamese culture to forge unity amongst all the people of Assam irrespective of caste, culture, creed, religion, ethnicity etc.
+During his presidency and afterwards too, Atul Chandra Barua maintained good rapport with the society and various factions of the greater Assamese culture to forge unity amongst all the people of Assam irrespective of caste, culture, creed, religion, ethnicity, etc.

-The selflessness of Atul Chandra Barua's personality was the most venerable one and for this aspect only.
-Prafulla Chandra Barua wrote a cheque in the name of Atul Chandra Barua as donation for the construction of the Lakhiram Barua Sadan in Guwahati.
-Moreover; his contribution in garnering financial aid for construction of the Radha Nath Handiqui Bhawan at Jorhat is also remembered by everyone.
+Prafulla Chandra Barua wrote a cheque in the name of Atul Chandra Barua as a donation for the construction of the Lakhiram Barua Sadan in Guwahati.
+Moreover, his contribution in garnering financial aid for construction of the Radha Nath Handiqui Bhawan at Jorhat is also remembered by everyone.

-The relentless and silent deeds of Atul Chandra Barua for the all-round development of Assam would remain ingrained in public mind for years to come.
-It is, however, necessary to make the young and the posterior generation aware of the contributions of such a person to inspire them to become conscious citizens to be engaged ill the nation-building process.
+The relentless and silent deeds of Atul Chandra Barua for the all-round development of Assam would remain ingrained in the public mind for years to come.

-This is the birth centenary year of this beacon.
-Atul Chandra Barua's life is one to be emulated and we all are in a way duty-bound to be engaged for the well-being of the society following his footsteps.